Horror writing prompts to inspire writers who want to pen down spooky stories to get their creative juices flowing.

 Here are a few horror writing prompts for you to articulate stories with a twist:

-- A horrifying twist on the classic horror writing prompt.
-The girl is a great friend, but she’s not what she seems.
+- The girl is a great friend, but she’s not what she seems.
 She has a secret that she wants to share but can’t because of whatever keeps her from telling you.
 Can you figure out what it is?

-- A girl who thought her mum was sleeping with her when it was a ghost.
+- A girl who thought her mum was sleeping with her when it was actually a ghost.

 - A girl wakes up in a dark room to find a man standing before her.
 He tells her that he’s there to help, but she doesn’t understand why he’s in her room, and he says that she needs to go back to sleep and relax.
 She tries to escape from him, but he grabs her and holds her still.